meysamhadigheh/HivaAdapter/README.md

 }
 ```

-now just make an object from SURAdapter and feed it with your model and set it to recyclerView as adapter.
+now just make an object from HivaAdapter and feed it with your model and set it to recyclerView as adapter.

 ```java
         ArrayList items = new ArrayList();